-The Manse site represents the monitoring objective for the highest concentrations of $PM{10}$ in Pahrump.
-This site replaces the Community Pool site, which, at the time it was operating, also represented the highest concentrations of $PM{10}$ in Pahrump.
-Located at 1020 E. Wilson Road, the Manse Elementary site is located on the roof of the school and monitors for $PM{10}$ using the continuous BAM 1020 analyzer.
-The area adjacent to this site is characterized by mostly commercial use with some residential use, and is adjacent to the busiest activity area of Pahrump.
+The Manse site represents the monitoring objective for the highest concentrations of PM{10} in Pahrump.
+This site replaces the Community Pool site, which, at the time it was operating, also represented the highest concentrations of PM{10} in Pahrump.
+Located at 1020 E. Wilson Road, the Manse Elementary site is located on the roof of the school and monitors for PM{10} using the continuous BAM 1020 analyzer.
+The area adjacent to this site is characterized by mostly commercial use with some residential use and is adjacent to the busiest activity area of Pahrump.
 This site is located downwind from residential construction developments that have cleared large parcels of ground for building, as well as agricultural areas that cultivate large areas of farm-ground and raise livestock.
 Roads surrounding this site are both paved and dirt.

 Local site name Manse Elementary

 AQS ID (XX-XXX-XXXX) 32-023-0014

 GPS coordinates (decimal degrees) +36.212787, -115.994802

 Street Address 1020 E. Wilson Road, Pahrump, NV 89048

 County Nye

-• • • • • • • • • • • • • • • • • • • Chowhand - 77 meters
+Distance to reading (maters) Yellowhand Ave - 77 meters

 Distance to roadways (meters) Wilson Road - 50 meters

-SR372, Charles Brown Highway - 11,200 AADT
+SR372, Charles Brown Highway - 10,500 AADT

-(2019) Station #0230006 (850 meters from site);
+(2022) Station #0230006 (850 meters from site);

-SR160, Pahrump Valley Highway - 23,200
+SR160, Pahrump Valley Highway - 22,800

-Traffic count (AADT, year) AADT (2019) Station #0230008 (875 meters
+Traffic count (AADT, year) AADT (2022) Station #0230008 (875 meters

 from site);

-Wilson Road (intersection with SR160) - 8,385
+Wilson Road (intersection with SR160) -9,535

-AADT (2020)
+AADT (2023)

 Groundcover (e.g. paved, vegetative, Gravel

 dirt, sand, gravel)

 Representative statistical area name Las Vegas - Henderson, NV-AZ CSA and

 (i.e. MSA, CBSA, other) Pahrump Micropolitan Statistical Area

 Pollutant, POC PM 10 , 1

 Primary/QA Collocated/Other

 (provide for all PM2.5, PM10, PM10-2.5,

 Pb, and NO 2 monitors.
 Non-PM, Pb, N/A

-NO2 monitors should be listed as
+NO 2 monitors should be listed as

-"N/A")
+"N/A") 21102

 Parameter code 81102

 Basic monitoring objective(s) NAAQS

 Site type(s) Highest Concentration

 Monitor type SLAMS

 Network affiliation(s), if applicable (a

 monitor may have none, one, or N/A

 multiple)

 Instrument manufacturer and model Met One BAM 1020

 Method code 122

 FRM/FEM/ARM/other FEM

 Collecting Agency NDEP-BAQP

 Analytical Lab (i.e. weigh lab, toxics N/A